Warcraft III: Reign of Chaos: Gameplay

 The game displays units and buildings as well as the environment from a classical top-down perspective with a slight angle that can only be zoomed and rotated slightly.
 The game features a fixed interface in the bottom of the screen that displays a mini-map, the information about the currently selected unit or group of units and possible actions for this unit or building.
 If multiple units are selected, the game automatically groups them by type, allowing all units of the same type to be given special commands (like using their skills).
 A small top bar displays the current time of day as well as the currently owned resources and the current upkeep level.
 The top left corner displays a portrait of the player's hero(es) for quick access.
 If worker units have no jobs to do, their icons are displayed in the bottom left corner for easy assignment.

-Warcraft III features four playable factions: The Human Alliance — a coalition of humans, dwarves, and high elves — and the Orcish Horde — composed of orcs, trolls, and minotaur-inspired tauren — return from the previous games while the Undead Scourge and the Night Elves were added as two new factions.
+Warcraft III features four playable factions: The Alliance — a coalition of humans, dwarves, and high elves — and the Horde — composed of orcs, trolls, and minotaur-inspired tauren — return from the previous games while the Undead Scourge and the Night Elves were added as two new factions.
 As in StarCraft, each race has a unique set of units, structures, technologies, and base-building methodology.

 The game also introduces creeps, computer controlled units that are hostile to all players.
 Creeps guard key areas such as gold mines or neutral buildings and, when killed, provide experience points, gold, and special items that can be used by heroes.
 Warcraft III also introduced a day/night cycle to the series.
 Besides having advantages or disadvantages for certain races, at night most creeps fall asleep, making nighttime scouting safer; however, the line of sight for most units is also reduced.
 Additionally, some Night Elf units become invisible at night when not moving.
 Other minor changes to the gameplay were due to the 3D terrain.
 For instance, units on a cliff have an attack bonus when attacking units at lower elevations.